KRFOSS/kali-docs/arm/kali-linux-galaxy-note/index.md

 1. You'll need **at least 7 GB free** on your internal SD card for our image.
 2. Root your Samsung Galaxy Note 10.1 if you have not already done so.
 3. Download the **Kali Linux Galaxy Note 10.1** image from our [downloads](https://www.offensive-security.com/kali-linux-vmware-arm-image-download/) area.
-4. Rename the downloaded Kali image to **linux.img** and copy it to /storage/sdcard0.
+4. Rename the downloaded Kali image to **linux.img** and copy it to `/storage/sdcard0`.
-5. Download our recovery.img file from [here](/docs/downloads/recovery.img) and copy it to /storage/sdcard0.
+5. Download our `recovery.img` file from here and copy it to `/storage/sdcard0`.
 6. Get root on your Galaxy Note 10.1, change /storage/sdcard0, and backup your recovery partition:

 ```